Willamette River: 19th century

 The 1805–1806 Lewis and Clark Expedition originally missed the mouth of the Willamette.
 On their return journey, only after receiving directions from natives along the Sandy River did the explorers learn about their oversight.
 William Clark returned down the Columbia and entered the Willamette River in April 1806.

-Fur trappers originally working for the Pacific Fur Company (PFC)) and subsequently for the North West Company (NWC) were next to visit the Willamette River and various tributaries.
-The Siskiyou Trail (or California-Oregon Trail) originally developed by Indigenous people, was used to reach farther south.
-This trail, over 600 mi long, stretched from the mouth of the Willamette River near present-day Portland south through the Willamette Valley, crossing the Siskiyou Mountains, and south through the Sacramento Valley to San Francisco.

-In 1812, William Henry and Alfred Seton paddled up from Fort Astoria (PFC) on the Columbia River into the mouth of the Willamette, continued on until the falls portage (present-day Oregon City) and finished their journey at a flattening of both banks, the later site of Champoeg.
+Fur trappers originally working for the Pacific Fur Company and subsequently for the North West Company were next to visit the Willamette River and various tributaries.
+In 1812, William Henry and Alfred Seton paddled up from Fort Astoria on the Columbia River into the mouth of the Willamette, continued to a portage at Willamette Falls, and finished their journey at the later site of Champoeg.
 A first trading post was established.
 By early 1813, William Wallace and John C. Halsey established a second outpost, Wallace House, farther south, north of present-day Salem.

-By the end of the War of 1812, the NWC acquired the PFC.
+By the end of the War of 1812, the North West Company acquired the Pacific Fur Company.
 Free trappers Registre Bellaire, John Day and Alexander Carson hunted and traded furs during the winter of 1813–14 along the Willamette.
-About thirty NWC employees were stationed at the Champoeg post, now called the Willamette Trading Post, along with freemen housed in two huts and Kalapuya nearby.
-Nez Perce and Cayuse warned the NWC to stay out of the Willamette Valley hunting grounds.
+About thirty North West Company employees were stationed at the Champoeg post, now called the Willamette Trading Post, along with freemen housed in two huts and Kalapuya nearby.
+Nez Perce and Cayuse warned the North West Company to stay out of the Willamette Valley hunting grounds.
 Skirmishes went on for several years over fishing and hunting grounds contended by several groups.
+In 1829 Étienne Lucier established a land claim and settled near the Champoeg trading post, soon joined by Joseph Gervais (1831), Pierre Belleque (1833) and 77 French-Canadian settlers by 1836.
+By 1843, approximately 100 newcomer families lived in the vicinity of the Willamette on a section referred to as French Prairie.